 Hon.
 P.J.
-Akeeagok (interpretation): Good afternoon, Mr. Speaker.
-Good afternoon, Nunavummiut and fellow members.
+Akeeagok (interpretation): Good afternoon and thank you, Mr. Speaker.
+I say "good afternoon" to Nunavummiut and fellow members.

 (interpretation ends) Thank you, Mr. Speaker.
-I would like to recognize some very special visitors we have in the Gallery.
-Today, we have two representatives from the public affairs section of the United States Embassy in Ottawa, both Shannon Hill and Becky Hydrin.
-If you could please raise up.
+I would like to recognize some very special visitors we have in the gallery.
+Today we have two representatives from the Public Affairs Section of the United States Embassy in Ottawa, both Shannon Hill and Becky Haggard; if you could please rise up.

 Mr. Speaker, the United States has a strong interest in reinforcing its relationship with various stakeholders in the Canadian Arctic, including the Government of Nunavut, and building on the two visits to the territory of Nunavut this year by the United States Ambassador, a very good friend, David Cohen.
+The objective of their visit is to meet with government officials, Inuit organizations, and other stakeholders in Nunavut and to learn about Nunavut priorities, opportunities, and challenges.

-The objective of their visit is to meet with government officials, Inuit organizations, and other stakeholders in Nunavut, and to learn about Nunavut priorities, opportunities, and challenges.
 I would like to welcome both members to our House here. (interpretation) Welcome. (interpretation ends) Thank you, Mr. Speaker.